ramner98/linux-booster/README.md

 ## System requirements
 #

-#### Minimum requirements for office use included browser use and video viewing (Must use palemoon-browser which comes as an option during installation)
+#### Minimum requirements for office use included browser use and video viewing

 x64 processor with 1 core